 Disambiguation Step 1: Constructing Canopies

-The first step in the disambiguation process is to identify records that might represent the same entity (i.e., inventor, assignee, location).
-This process uses a series of rules to group mentions into canopies, and each mention of an inventor, assignee, or location could be included in multiple canopies.
-The results are integrated across canopies after the clustering process is completed.
+The first step in the disambiguation process is to identify records that might represent the same entity (i.e., inventor or assignee).
+This process uses a series of rules to group mentions into canopies, and each mention of an inventor or an assignee could be included in multiple canopies.
 The rules for forming canopies were developed empirically by testing many different approaches until a set of rules that divided the mentions efficiently was established.

 Rules for clustering assignees are different than the rules used for clustering inventors.
 To further break down how this process works, one must understand the difference between patent assignees and inventors.

 - The inventor associated with a patent refers to the individual that initially conceived of the invention for which the patent confers rights.

 The assignee refers to the entity that holds property rights for the patent.
 This is typically a company, university, research lab, or other patent-owning entity.